AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Machine_Learning/AI_ML/Classical_Search_Algorithms/3_Constraint_Statisfaction_Problems.md

 ## Idea - Iterative Improvement
 > [!def]
-> Local search works by iterative improvement - start with some random assignment to values then iteratively select a random conflicted variable and reassign its value to the one that violates the fewest constraints until no more constraint violations exist (a policy known as the min-conflicts heuristic).
+> Local search works by iterative improvement.
+>
+> Also called min-conflicts algorithm, it attempts to solve CSPs iteratively.
+It starts by assigning some value to each of the variables, ignoring the constraints when doing so.
+Then, while at least one constraint is violated, it repeats the following:
+> - (1) Randomly choose a variable that is currenly violating a constraint.
+> - (2) Assign to it the value in its domain such that after the assignment the total number of constraints violated is minimized (among all possible selections of values in its domain).
+>
 > ![](3_Constraint_Statisfaction_Problems.assets/image-20240205093222558.png)![](3_Constraint_Statisfaction_Problems.assets/image-20240205090954007.png)
 >
 > In this 4-queen example, I start with a state where all 5 constraints are violated, then the iterative improvement will start with this state, pick one of these violating constraints, adjust it to make it satisfy.
 In fact, local search appears to run in almost constant time and have a high probability of success not only for N-queens with arbitrarily large N, but also for any randomly generated CSP.